 BUSN 2033 Legal Environment of Business 3 cr.
-Sem: S 3 Lec.
-Hrs./week

 An introduction to the legal system and its common law origin, this course emphasizes basic concepts of the judicial system, law of torts, contracts, and the Uniform Commercial Code that applies to business transactions.